Azareal/Gosora/README.md

 More moderation features.

-Fix the custom pages.

-Add emails as a requirement for registration and add a simple anti-spam measure.
+Add a simple anti-spam measure.

 Add an alert system.

-Add a complex permissions system.
+Add per-forum permissions to finish up the foundations of the permissions system.

-Add a plugin system.
+Add a *better* plugin system.

 Tweak the CSS to make it responsive.